PCdurham/UAV2Sen/README.md

 UAV2SEN.FuzzyValidation will validate any of the trained predictors against grount truth data also included in the sample dataset.

 ### Map Production
 UAV2SEN_FuzzyCNN_QGIS is coded to run in the Python console of QGIS.
 Scripts were tested under QGIS 3.4 long term release.
-All dependencies must also be installed in the python 3 environment of QGIS.
-This script will then train the CNN model
+Keras, Tensorflow and Scikit-Image must also be installed in the python 3 environment of QGIS.
+This script will then train the CNN model and calculate a fuzzy classification for a user-specified image.
+The result will be 3 seperate raster outputs containing the membership % for clases of water, vegetation and dry sediment.